 During 2015, the Company entered into a Power Purchase Agreement ("PPA") with Entropy Cayman Solar Limited to purchase up to 2.1 MW per year of associated energy for a 25-year term.
-This 5 MW solar project, scheduled for completion by the end of 2016, is expected to generate energy by December 2016 and will significantly reduce emissions into the
+This 5 MW solar project is scheduled for completion by Second Quarter 2017 and will significantly reduce emissions into the atmosphere through the avoidance of diesel fuel consumption.
+The PPA will also provide renewable energy at a competitive initial price of \$0.17 cents per kWh.
+The PPA was approved by the ERA during the Fourth Quarter 2015.
+The PPA qualifies for the Normal Purchase Normal Sale exemption under ASC 815 and does not qualify as a derivative.